MythikAngel/miku-discord-theme/README.md

 ### Customization
 You can customize some of the colors of this theme to your own liking.
 See [these](https://github.com/MythikAngel/miku-discord-theme/wiki/Customizing-colors) instructions for more detail

-### Changelog
+### Current state of development
-You can view the changelog on the [Wiki](https://github.com/MythikAngel/miku-discord-theme/wiki/Changelog)
+You can follow the progress and planned features/fixes on the [Trello board](https://trello.com/b/9EYc2but)

 ### Screenshots
 ![Miku Theme Screenshot](https://i.imgur.com/4PFXjXE.png)